 This year we have been on a few new adventures as we dipped our toes in to the world of family festivals.
-We started with a one day festival close to home and then tried a few different types of full blown weekend camping festival experiences and boy have we had fun along the way.
+We started with a one day festival close to home as well the BBC children’s festival in Liverpool and then we tried a few different types of full blown weekend camping festival experiences and boy have we had fun along the way.

 Our most recent family festival experience was at Nozstock: The Hidden Valley in Herefordshire.
 Before we committed to any festivals we did lots of research and that included reading numerous reviews, most of which I found super helpful in deciding which ones we felt were suitable for our family and which ones we were going to leave for the time being.
 So if you are currently doing the same then I hope you find our Nozstock festival review from 2019 helpful and if you have any questions that I haven’t answered here feel free to ask it in the comments section below.

 A Quick Overview

 Nozstock: The Hidden Valley is an annual festival ran by Noz and his family on their farm in Bromyard.
 This year saw it’s 21st birthday and they celebrated by embracing the most incredible Wizard of Noz theme, their attention to detail second to none making it easy to see why it is still going strong after 21 years.
 Nozstock is the festival of the people in my opinion with a massive array of choice when it comes to musical tastes, a separate family camping area and kids activity center as well as viewing areas for disabled people along side signs that point out “Not all disabilities are visible” making the whole festival feel very inclusive.